Lauren Cook (she/her)

 Lauren is a writer, strategist, storyteller, and above all, a believer in the power of connecting.
 She believes when we are deeply connected to our own stories – all that makes us who we are – we can authentically connect with the people, ideas, and environment around us.
 This leads to meaningful work and meaningful lives.

 For nearly 20 years, Lauren has worked at the intersection of public policy, advocacy, storytelling, and research to lead communications on essential social issues.
-Prior to founding Connecting Our Stories, Lauren worked for 10 years as a strategist for the Charles Butt Foundation and Raise Your Hand Texas, both powerhouses in Texas public education advocacy.
-Before that, she directed communications for a school finance association and shaped state policy as a Legislative Aide in the Texas Senate.
+Prior to founding Connecting Our Stories, Lauren worked for over a decade as a strategist for the Charles Butt Foundation and Raise Your Hand Texas.
 Lauren is a two-time graduate from the University of Texas at Austin, with a bachelor’s in English and a master’s in Spanish.

-Lauren recently self-published Domino’s Dots, a children’s book about the importance of community connections.
+As a result of connections with her neighborhood’s more senior residents, Lauren self-published Domino’s Dots in late 2023, a children’s book about the value of community.
 It was inspired by a bell hooks quote: “The love we make in community stays with us wherever we go.”